Are Penny Stocks Worth It? 6 Rules for Investing

 Let’s say you owned 5,000 shares of a company, but the trading volume is only 1,000 per day.
 You’d realistically have to wait five days to sell all your shares.
 Even then, you may have to sell for much lower than your ask price.

-Penny Stocks Are Rife With Fraud
+Rife With Fraud

 The world of penny stocks is filled with fraudsters who prey on inexperienced investors.
 Two of the most common penny stock scams are the pump and dump and the short and distort.